mikefarah/yq/pkg/yqlib/doc/operators/multiply-merge.md

 ```

 ## Merge, deeply merging arrays
-Merging arrays deeply means arrays are merge like objects, with indexes as their key.
-In this case, we merge the first item in the array, and do nothing with the second.
+Merging arrays deeply means arrays are merged like objects, with indices as their key.
+In this case, we merge the first item in the array and do nothing with the second.

 Given a sample.yml file of:
 ```yaml